balassy/laser-temp-gun/README.md

 ## Features

 - Measures ambient and target object temperature with the MLX90614 infrared sensor.
+  - -40 … +125 °C for sensor temperature
+  - -70 … +380 °C for object temperature
+  - High accuracy of 0.5 °C over wide temperature range (0 … +50 °C for both Ta and To)
+  - High (medical) accuracy calibration
+  - Measurement resolution of 0.02 °C
 - Shoots a laser beam to mark the target object.
 - Powered by a 18650 battery (Model A) or a LiFePO4 3.2V AA battery (Model D).
 - Measures battery level.